stonewiseAIDrugDesign/HEAD_TED/TED/README.md

 # Torsional-energy descriptor
 TED (torsional energy descriptor), is mainly composed by a deep learning-based torsion energy prediction model (referred to as the TED-Model henceforth).
-we have two models for inference:
+We have two models for inference:
-first model input is multiple conformations, the model name is 'base_model_with_xtb_dft_finetuning.h5'.
+1  The first model takes multiple conformations as input.
+The model is named base_model_with_xtb_dft_finetuning.h5.
-another model input is one conformation ,the model name is 'augmentation_xtb_dft_fine_tune_model.h5'.
+2  The second model takes a single conformation as input.
+The model is named augmentation_xtb_dft_fine_tune_model.h5.
 ##  model 1
 ### environment configurations:
 sw_torsion_dnn/requirements.txt.